 Is Dades Gorge Worth Visiting?
 8 Reasons to Add it to Your Morocco Itinerary

-Etched into the Atlas Mountains by its namesake river, Dades Gorge is a breathtakingly beautiful and dramatic landscape that has captivated adventurers and travellers for centuries.
-I will never forget the first time we drove through the gorge - it was so enchanting I was left speechless.
-So if anyone asks me: “Is Dades Gorge worth visiting?” my answer is a resounding “Yes!”
+Etched into the Atlas Mountains by its namesake river, Dades Gorge is a breathtakingly beautiful and dramatic landscape that has captivated travellers for centuries.
+I will never forget the first time we drove through the gorge - I was honestly left speechless at just how atmospheric it was.

-The gorge's stunning landscapes have an untamed quality, shaped by the relentless forces of wind, water and tectonic uplift over eons of time.
-After the hustle and bustle of Marrakech, Dades feels a world away, with traditional Amazigh villages where life hums along at an enticingly relaxed pace.
-Unmarked trails wind their way through the gorge, offering ample opportunity for exploration, and there are some truly atmospheric auberges and guesthouses to stay.
+The gorge's spectacular walls have an untamed quality, shaped by the relentless forces of wind, water and tectonic uplift over time.
+After the hustle and bustle of Marrakech, Dades feels a world away - it's dotted with traditional Amazigh villages where life hums along at an enticingly relaxed pace.

 Disclosure: This article contains affiliate links, meaning I earn a small commission when you make a purchase.
 Affiliate links cost you nothing and ensure my content stays free!